thomascristofaro/Config-Hibernate-Eclipse/README.md

 - [CourseManager.java](./CourseManager.java) in `com.hibernate.app` &rarr; it contains CRUD operations on the table
 - [App.java](./App.java) in `com.hibernate.app` &rarr; it contains the main

-Make attention at packages, jakarta dependencies and CFGFILE definition.
+Make attention at packages, jakarta importing and CFGFILE path.

-Insert in `hibernate.cfg.xml` the connection between hibernate and java classes: `<mapping class="com.hibernate.model.Course" />`
+Insert in `hibernate.cfg.xml` the connection between hibernate and java classes:

+`<mapping class="com.hibernate.model.Course" />`

 Right click on CourseManager &rarr; Run As &rarr; Java Application &rarr; you must see red (INFO) and white (SQL) code in output terminal.

 Check if there is some data inside `courses` table.

+## Database Reverse Engineering